-Drip marketing campaign is one of the most effective tools to connect with prospects and customers.
+A drip marketing campaign is one of the most effective tools to connect with prospects and customers.
 The ability to target and deliver personalized messages at the most opportune moments increases your odds of success.
-Drip email marketing generates 80% more sales at 33% lower costs as per a recent study by Email Monks.
+Drip email marketing generates 80% more sales at 33% lower costs, as per a recent study by Email Monks.
 Before we talk more about drip market campaigns, let’s trace the origin of the word ‘drip campaign’ and how it came to be.

 Drip Marketing Campaign: Story of WinSales

 The story of the first drip marketing campaign is as fascinating as the technique itself.
 Bill Persteiner, a software engineer by profession, was tired of his contract programming services business at CNA in 1991.
 Bill was keen to use his experience acquired at Microsoft to develop a software product.

 Bill soon came up with the idea of creating a WinSales – a sales automation package.
 He began developing WinSales in his spare time and quit his job in April 1992 to devote his time to WinSales.

 By May 1992, Bill had a working prototype of the product.
 While Bill understood the information needs of the sales team, he wanted to develop a unique selling strategy for the sales automation package.
 He contacted SAS guru Rich Boehm for advice.
 Rich recommend Bill to Jim Cecil.